Important information for Storm King visitors Thursday, December 5th

 Special Exhibition Program: Mark Dion

 Join Mark Dion for a conversation and walking tour of selected works in the 2019 special exhibition Mark Dion: Follies.
 Visitors will able to enter and activate the site-specific Storm King Environmental Field Station (2019).
-This public program is free with admission to Storm King.
-Space is limited and on a first-come, first-served basis.

 Since the mid-1990s, Dion has frequently employed the form of the architectural folly in his ongoing investigation of intersections between culture and nature.
 Visitors to these compact, decorative structures are invited to peer through windows and doors, and in some instances enter and explore their intricate interiors.
 Through these enclosed installations Dion makes possible his presentation of complex visual material in public and outdoor spaces.